DonWilliams09/pyppbox_project/README.md

 ```
 cap = cv2.VideoCapture(0)
 ```
 The output will display the processed video stream, where detected and re-identified people will be labeled with their IDs.
+If the toolbox fails to recognize a person, they will be required to register for inclusion in the ReID module's training.
+Once completed, the .pkl file will be updated in the toolbox, enabling the person to be identified in future detections.